TheSchilk/psMCU/Doc/Instruction Set.md

 May set the B and HB flags in the Status Register.

+# SUBL l
+Subtract literal from A. Store in A.

+May set the B and HB flags in the Status Register.

+l: literal (8bit)

 # RTRN
 Pop the last two values off the stack and return to that address.